lasyagowda07/DATS6101_Project/README.md

 This is an Introduction to Data Science Project From Group-6

 The group members in the project are: -
-Kamineni Abhinaysai
-Lasya Ragvendra
-Magadum Neeraj
-Hariharan Aakash
-Ramgiri Amogh
+Kamineni Abhinaysai, Lasya Ragvendra, Magadum Neeraj, Hariharan Aakash, Ramagiri Amogh